Genesis of Aquarion: Age of Aquarius

-Age of Aquarius, also known as the Aquarian Age, was a concept popularized by Carl Gustav Jung.
-The Age of Aquarius was seen in contraposition with current the Age of Pisces: whereas the Age of Pisces represents duality and antithesis (thus, conflict), the Age of Aquarius is an age of synthesis and spiritualism (in some ways, a new golden age).
+The Age of Aquarius, also known as the Aquarian Age, was a concept popularized by Carl Gustav Jung.
+The Age of Aquarius was seen in contraposition to the current Age of Pisces: whereas the Age of Pisces represents duality and antithesis (thus, conflict), the Age of Aquarius is an age of synthesis and spiritualism (in some ways, a new golden age).
 In the New Age, because of the implications of love, comprehension and one-ness, it can be associated with the fourth chakra.
 Aquarion as a name is a reference to this concept, but the show digs deeper in symbolism in using the Aquarion as an instrument for a "new era of holy genesis", managing to resolve conflict between the opposing parties of humans and Shadow Angels and showing a not-so-metaphorical process of oneness with the Earth.

 Yoga

 Aquarion's main theme references Indian lore.
 The word yoga is translated as "unite" and means "union with the divine through the integration of body, mind and spirit" (in Japanese, the word "kokoro" refers to both heart or mind, but is more often translated as just the heart).
 During Unification, the Elements merge their bodies, minds and spirits, but a real Unification of the Aquarion can only be obtained with a Shadow Angel on board, fitting the scheme of the divine element necessary into order to achieve true Unification and completing Aquarion's power.